Exercise 1

 (node 'x3 1 1))))

-Your task is to implement two functions.
-The first one (evaluate tree vals)
+Your first task is to implement a function (evaluate tree vals)

 takes a binary decision tree tree